Degree Requirements: 36 Credit Hours

 - A 3.0 (4.0 scale) cumulative grade point average or higher on undergraduate work.

 - A personal statement that includes a description of career goals, reasons for applying for graduate study at Georgia Southern University, a list of academic achievements, non-academic achievements, relevant work experience, a self-evaluation of maturity level and character.
+We strongly encourage students to obtain research experience as an undergraduate.

 - Recommendations from three individuals who can speak of the applicant’s undergraduate academic performance, potential for graduate study, and maturity level and character.
+At least one letter must be from a faculty member.

 Program of Study